You can quit google without it affecting you in any way. And you should quit Google.

 Since you probably have an Android phone (and efforts like Firefox OS no longer active) you are surrounded on all sides by Google.
 But since Google took help from everyone in making Android a success by making it "open source", we have LineageOS (previously CyanogenMod), Android Open Source Project (AOSP), etc coming to our rescue.

 Here is how you get rid of Google from your phone.

 - Trust Google that it won't send your data via backdoors.

-- Disable Google search, Gmail, Google Now Launcher, Google+, Google Hangouts, Youtube, Google Play Store, Google Play Music, Sync on all google accounts, everything with G on it via Settings -> Apps -> all apps -> app name -> disable (because uninstall is disabled)
+- Disable Google search, Gmail, Google Now Launcher, Google+, Google Calendar, Youtube, Google Play Store, Google Play Music, sync on all google accounts, everything with G on it via Settings -> Apps -> all apps -> app name -> disable (because uninstall is disabled)

 Slightly hard way - easily reversible - incomplete

 You most definitely have to find a way to root your phone by yourself.
 There is no one-click method for all the models.
 Just go to forum.xda-developers.com and search your phone model and find the root method.
 They usually have really detailed tutorials.

 Install AFWall+ in whitelist mode and allow only your nice apps to communicate with internet.

 Harder way - retains android - more complete